Horth168/weather-forecast-webapp/README.md

 Once the project is set up and the API key is configured:

 1. Open the `index.html` file in your web browser.
-2. The application will either ask for your location or show a default city's weather.
+2. The application will either ask for your location or show the default city's weather.
 3. Use the search bar to type in the name of a city you want to check.
 4. Press Enter or click the search button.
 5. The current weather and the 5-day forecast for the selected city will be displayed.